douglascorrea/react-hot-redux-firebase-starter/README.md

 - `npm start` run the web app with lint and tests in watch mode
 - `npm run lint` linting javascript code usig eslint
 - `npm run test` test using mocha and enzyme

+## Versions

+- 1.1.0 : Added some styles to get a little prettier
+- 1.1.0 : Can now see connected users
+- 1.0.0 : Can now discuss between users